 Old-school romance novels are not so hard to find if you know where to look for them.

 So you found your dearly-departed grandma’s stash of bodice rippers hidden in the attic and read them.
 Despite their flaws, the books gave you a thrill unlike no other.
 Now you want to read more old-school romance!
-Although, you’re not sure where to find them.
-They’re not sold at your local Barnes and Noble, and they don’t rank on Amazon’s best-seller lists.
+But you’re not sure where to find them.
+They’re not sold at your local Barnes and Noble and don’t rank on Amazon’s best-seller lists.

 Fortunately, we here at Sweet Savage Flame are book hoarders—er, collectors, and can help you with your search!
 We also looked to some friends for advice.
 Of great help to us were the Vintage Paperback Romance Novels group on Facebook, run by knowledgeable bibliophile @robimes from robimes.blogspot.com and @ArtoftheClinch from Twitter, who tweets out a couple of clinch covers from the 1980s and 1990s every day.

 @ArtoftheClinch divides the areas where to search for paperbacks into two categories: “target-rich” wild sites, which she states are “Places where I can physically touch the books, and the vendor hasn’t priced them at maximum markup,” and non-wild sites, which are essentially online sites.

 - Thrift Stores: Local thrift stores, the Salvation Army, or Goodwill are the best places to look first.
 The key is to check often as their inventory is rapidly changing.
 One week there may be nothing to your liking; the next, you might find a huge haul of books.

 - Libraries: People donate their used books to libraries, which often have no need or desire for older paperback romances.
 My local library sells unwanted books at super cheap prices, usually for under a dollar.